jruels/kube-secure-apps/labs/istio/getting-started/index.md

 ### 1. EKS Cluster with Istio Installed

-You need an EKS cluster with Istio already installed.
+In VS Code open a new terminal and select the `GitBash` profile.

 Follow these steps:

 Install Istio via Helm:
 ```bash